Articles and Case Studies

 Case Studies: Case studies are distinguished from articles by the depth and breadth of exploration into a topic.
 The Division maintains a program to seek out studies that may be of heightened interest to members, though case studies may be submitted at any time for consideration of publication to the library.

 EDGE: EDGE is the Division’s quarterly, and features a quick glance at the latest articles we’ve published, what we’re reading from around the web, upcoming events, and news related to Division affairs.
-Featured articles in EDGE are thematic and the themes for 2018 are as follows:
+Featured articles in EDGE are thematic and the themes for the year are as follows:

 - Summer: The public realm, public health, and public rights